 History and Geography

-At Kippax Ash Tree Primary School we want all our pupils to have a rich understanding of History which is deeply linked to their local area.
+At Kippax Ash Tree Primary School, we want all our pupils to have a rich understanding of the history deeply linked to their local area.
 We believe that this will help them develop an understanding of their locality before extending out into the wider world.
-We want all of our children to be inquisitive and curious about the world so they will ask questions, make connections between their own lives and develop their ideas and perspectives.
+We want all of our children to be inquisitive and curious about the world so that they will ask questions, make connections and develop their ideas and perspectives.

-At Kippax Ash Tree, History is taught in subject specific lessons where children are immersed in History and also learn valuable and transferable skills which are developed over the year.
+At Kippax Ash Tree, History is taught in subject specific lessons, where children are immersed in History and learn valuable and transferable skills which are developed over the year.
 Where possible, we also have strong cross curricular links to other subjects such as SMSC to link History to their own lives and explore their own heritage.
-We plan each topic over a half term with clear progression of skills over the year and also to develop and deepen them from each year group.
+We plan each topic over a half term with clear progression of skills over the year.
 Through this, we want children to leave our school at year 6 with a chronological understanding of British history.
 As we want children to have a voice and a choice during the planning process, children are involved in asking questions about a given topic so we can dig deeper into what they would like to learn about.
 Our teaching and learning is focused around the investigation of engaging questions for the children to explore and answer throughout their learning.
 By giving children a voice, we want them to be confident in the use of History vocabulary and language which is modeled clearly to them in lessons and often taught specifically where needed.
 Clear consideration is given as to where we can challenge and extend the learning for our greater depth children as is support for children who also need it.
-In each classroom, a learning journey is created as a display so children can track the learning that they have made over the half term and this is also used to help them answer key questions at the end of the half term.
+In each classroom, a learning journey is created as a display so that children can track the learning they have made over the half term.
+This is also used to help them answer key questions at the end of the half term.

-Through creative, hands on and practical lessons we hope that children will become increasing aware of how historical events have shaped the world that they live in and have a good understanding of History on a local level and wider scale.
-We hope that by making lessons memorable and engaging children will retain prior learning and make connections between what they have learnt and what they are currently learning.
-We know that by giving children a voice during history lessons they are able to speak out about their thoughts and begin to make judgments and think critically about the past.
-Children’s learning will be documented through the use of personal exercise books, big class books and also though videos and pictures to allow for a broad History curriculum.
+Through creative, hands-on lessons, we hope that children will become increasing aware of how historical events have shaped the world that they live in and have a good understanding of History both on a local level and wider scale.
+We hope that by making lessons memorable and engaging, children will retain prior learning and make connections between what they have learnt and what they are currently learning.
+We know that by giving children a voice during history lessons, they are able to speak out about their thoughts and begin to make judgments and think critically about the past.
+Children’s learning will be documented through the use of personal exercise books, big class books and though videos and pictures to allow for a broad History curriculum.

 Children are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it through a progressive Geography skill-based curriculum.
 The geography curriculum at Kippax Ash Tree enables children to gain and then progress knowledge and skills that are transferable to other curriculum areas and which can and are used to promote their spiritual, moral, social and cultural development.

-The curriculum is designed to develop knowledge and skills that are progressive, as well as transferable, throughout their time at Kippax Ash Tree and also to their further education and beyond.
+The curriculum is designed to develop knowledge and skills that are progressive, as well as transferable, throughout their time at Kippax Ash Tree, further education and beyond.

-At Kippax Ash Tree Geography is taught through subject specific skills and within cross-curricular topics each half term with progression throughout year groups, so that children can achieve depth in their learning.
+At Kippax Ash Tree, Geography is taught through subject specific skills and within cross-curricular topics each half term with progression throughout year groups, so that children can achieve depth in their learning.
 Consideration is given to how greater depth will be taught, learnt and demonstrated within each lesson, as well as how learners will be supported in line with the school’s commitment to inclusion.
-This is done through assessment of children’s application of skills in lessons learning is scaffolded for all children as a result.
+This is done through assessment of children’s application of skills in lessons- learning is scaffolded for all children as a result.
 Cross curricular outcomes in geography are specifically planned for, with strong links between geography and literacy lessons identified, planned for and utilised.
-The local area of Kippax is fully utilised to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice.
+The local area of Kippax is fully utilised to achieve the desired outcomes, with extensive opportunities for learning outside the classroom.

-Outcomes in Humanities Class Books, individual Geography books and shared photographic and videoed evidence a broad and balanced geography curriculum and demonstrate children’s acquisition of identified key knowledge.
+Outcomes in Humanities Class Books, individual Geography books and shared photographic and videoed evidence demonstrate a broad and balanced geography curriculum and reflect children’s acquisition of identified key knowledge.
 Children are actively encouraged to review their own learning and identify their own target areas, with these being identified, shared and verified by teachers as necessary.
 Children also record what they have learned comparative to their starting points at the end of every topic.
 As children progress throughout the school, they develop a deepened knowledge, understanding an appreciation of Kippax and its place within the wider geographical context.
-Such engagement within the local community and had a large impact on the children’s Geographical understanding.
+Such engagement within the local community has had a large impact on the children’s geographical understanding.